Dear Members,

 and skill level of all employees.

-Industrial relations were cordial during the financial year.
+Industrial relations during the year were cordial during the financial year.

 A chart showing 10 years' performance is appended forming part of this Report under the